Mucinous Carcinoma of Breast

 Mucinous carcinoma is more common in post-menopausal women.
 Pure mucinous carcinomas comprise up to 2% of all breast cancers.
 Focal mucinous differentiation is seen in additional 2% of breast cancers.
-For prognostic reasons, the term mucinous carcinoma should be applied to pure mucinous tumors.
-Grossly, the tumor is generally well-circumscribed and has a gelatinous or jelly-like cut surface.
+For prognostic reasons, the term mucinous carcinoma should be applied to pure tumors showing stromal mucin in >90 of the tumor.
+Grossly, the tumor is generally well-circumscribed and has a gelatinous or jelly-like bluish-gray cut surface.